rishikdurvasula/Accelerated-K-Means/README.md

-# CUDA K-Means — Reproducible, Benchmarkable, and Resume-Proof
+# CUDA K-Means — Reproducible, Benchmarkable

 This project implements **K-Means clustering** with both:
 - A **single-threaded CPU baseline**